 Megan Saltzman, Ph.D., University of Michigan

 Students may enroll in graduate certification in a number of languages, as a separate second "career."
 Four of the required courses for graduate certification may be included in the MALC. as electives.
-Students must consult the University’s Certification Office and the College of Education for formal admission to teacher education (FATE) before they can enroll in certain required courses.
+Students must consult the university’s Certification Office and the College of Education for formal admission to teacher education (FATE) before they can enroll in certain required courses.
 Additionally, clearances are required for enrollment in several of the required courses: EDP 550, EDP 531, EDS 505, and LAN 503.
-Students are encouraged to complete any unmet undergraduate course requirements before entering the master’s program since they will be charged graduate tuition once they are admitted, and grades for these courses will be factored into their graduate GPA.
+Students are encouraged to complete any unmet undergraduate course requirements before enrolling in graduate certification or the MALC, since they will be charged graduate tuition once they are admitted, and grades for these courses will be factored into their graduate GPA.
 Additionally, the five-year window for completion will begin at that point.

 500 Methods and Materials of Research in Second Language Education (3) Techniques of research in language education, including sources, design, interpretation, evaluation, and reporting of data.